-Every F1 Game Ranked According To Their Metacritic Score
+Every F1 game ranked according to their Metacritic score

-There have been some sensational Formula 1 games over the years, but each one has come under its fair share of criticism.
+There have been some sensational Formula 1 games over the years, but each one has come under its fair share of scrutiny given the huge motorsport fan base.

 There's no getting away from the fact how the gaming industry has drastically evolved over the past 20 years.
-What was considered to be cutting-edge and high-resolution in those days is now considered to be retro and, in some cases, outdated.
+What was considered to be cutting-edge and high-resolution in those days is now retro and, in some cases, outdated.

 Nevertheless, this is what makes racing games memorable.
 How many times have you found yourself coming back to a title from yesteryear?
 Or thinking how good it was driving around as Michael Schumacher, Jenson Button or even fan favourites such as Rubens Barrichello?

-With F1 2021 the latest game in the virtual wheel-to-wheel bashing series, we are taking a look into the pages of gaming history to judge which game tops the tree of the critics.
+With F1 23 being the latest game in the virtual wheel-to-wheel series, we are taking a look into the pages of gaming history to judge which game tops the tree of the critics.

-Read more: F1 2021 Video Game: Release Date, Trailer, Price, Driver Ratings And Everything You Need To Know

 So here we go then.
 Here are the best F1 games according to their Metacritic score.